Author Patricia Sands Has a Fatal Attraction to Provence

 I have yet to find melons that match the rich, sweet taste of those from Cavaillon.
 Read more about that variety of fruit here.

-How would you describe the markets in Provence as compared say to your local farmer’s market?
+How would you describe Provence’s markets as compared, say, to your local farmer’s market?

 We have some wonderful farmer’s markets in Canada, but none match the atmosphere of those in France – it cannot be replicated.